RomainFallet/ionic-start-guide/README.md

-# Create a full and powerfull worflow with Ionic 3
+# Create a ful and powerfull worflow with Ionic 3

 ## (03 May 2017)
 ## Features : Unit Testing, Environment variables, Automatic documentation